kimjoar/writings/testing-js.md

 JavaScript because it's such a dynamic language.
 Thus, we can be far less confident in our JavaScript code than our Java code.

+It's also important to remember that JavaScript is run in various environments, and having a test for that strange bug in IE7 will ensure that we don't introduce the same erroneous bit of code time and time again.

 Enabling larger refactorings
 ----------------------------